-- 1. A move to machine code generation for the x86\64 architecture.
-The port also features register allocation for floating point registers, holding intra-procedural values of type real. - 2.
-Additional Standard ML Basis Library features, including support for socket programming (e.g., structure Socket) and general Unix programming (structure Unix). - 3.
-Support for generational garbage collection as a generalisation of the ordinary pointer-tracing garbage collector that can be used as an addon to region-based memory management. - 4.
+- 2. The machinery for ensuring that no dangling pointers are dereferenced during a garbage collection has been fixed. - 3.
+A move to machine code generation for the x86_64 architecture.
+The port also features register allocation for floating point registers, holding intra-procedural values of type real. - 4.
+Additional Standard ML Basis Library features, including support for socket programming (e.g., structure Socket) and general Unix programming (structure Unix). - 5.
+Support for generational garbage collection as a generalisation of the ordinary pointer-tracing garbage collector that can be used as an add-on to region-based memory management. - 6.
 A large number of bug-fixes, performance improvements, and general new features, such as colorful region profile graphs...